meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 > *Stat probabilitas, cadit voluntas*
 > —probability stands, will falls.

-## Mirowski: Cybernetics and the Political Economy of Control
+## Mirowski: The Market's Cyborg Heart

+In the mid-twentieth century, as Wiener was formalizing feedback in engineering, a parallel revoltuion was occurring in economics.
+Led by figures like Friedrich Hayek and later the neoliberal vanguard, the market was reimagined not as a place of human exchange, but as the ultimate information-processor - a giant, distributed computer.

-Where Deleuze describes the logic of control, Philip Mirowski documents how that logic became embedded in the postwar political economy. *Machine Dreams: Economics Becomes a Cyborg Science* traces the re-engineering of economic theory under the combined pressures of military funding, Cold War planning, and systems analysis.
+Philip Mirowski details in *Machine Dreams: Economics Becomes a Cyborg Science* (2002), the "cyborgization" of economics under the combined pressures of military funding, Cold War planning, and systems analysis.
 Institutions like the Cowles Commission and RAND Corporation became laboratories where cybernetic thinking was translated into economic doctrine, transforming the definition of markets from arenas of contested value or disovery to adaptive control systems optimized through feedback, prediction, and real-time adjustment.
 Operations research, game theory, and computational modeling replaced political economy with technical administration.

+The individual of classical economics - the rational man of intent - was replaced by the Cyborg Agent, a precursor to Deleuze's Dividual.
 This transformation was presented as neutral and scientific.
 In practice, it encoded a specific ideology: stability over freedom, optimization over deliberation, regulation over conflict.
 Crisis ceased to be a failure of governance and became a resource.
 Financial shocks, ecological disasters, and social unrest were treated as signals to be absorbed, modeled, and exploited for further system refinement.

 Under these conditions, human behavior is transformed into a networked substrate of data.
 Deviance becomes signal disturbance; conflict, noise; obedience, self-regulation.
 Institutions and markets converge into a single adaptive architecture: predictive policing anticipates crime, finance optimizes continuously, media amplify selected behaviors, and platforms cultivate legible users.
 The ideal subject internalizes the system’s logic automatically—a dividual whose bonds are mediated by metrics.